 Performance

-Pulse STT is evaluated against three open-source datasets — FLEURS, ESB, and WildASR — and one internal English perturbation suite.
+Smallest STT models are evaluated against three open-source datasets, FLEURS, ESB, and WildASR, plus an internal English perturbation suite.
 Word Error Rate (WER) by language.
 Lower is better.
 NA = not available or not supported by that provider.

 Latency